AdobeDocs/experience-platform.en/help/tags/api/guides/secrets.md

 After a secret's credentials have been successfully exchanged, for a secret to be associated with an environment, the exchange artifact (the token string for `token`, the Base64 encoded string for `simple-http`, or the access token for `oauth2`) is securely saved on the environment.

 After the exchange artifact is successfully saved on the environment, the secret's `activated_at` attribute is set to the current UTC time, and can now be referenced using a data element.
+See the [next section](#referencing-secrets) for more information on referencing secrets.

-## Referencing secrets
+## Referencing secrets {#referencing-secrets}

-In order to reference a secret, you must create a data element of type "[!UICONTROL Secret]" (provided by the [[!UICONTROL Core] extension](../../extensions/web/core/overview.md)).
+In order to reference a secret, you must create a data element of type "[!UICONTROL Secret]" (provided by the [[!UICONTROL Core] extension](../../extensions/web/core/overview.md)) on an event forwarding property.
 When configuring this data element, you are prompted to indicate which secret to use for each environment.
 You can then create rules that reference a secret data element, such as within the header for an HTTP call.

-Event forwarding makes a best attempt to prevent you from referencing secrets that do not exist in a given environment.

-## Secret data element

-A secret can be used in a library only through a data element of type "[!UICONTROL Secret]", available in the [!UICONTROL Core] extension for event forwarding properties.
-This data element type can configure secrets for each environment: [!UICONTROL Development], [!UICONTROL Staging], and [!UICONTROL Production].

 ![Secret data element](../../images/api/guides/secrets/data-element.png)